coronel08/my-notes/notes/docs/aws.md

         * 3 types of balancers (Stickiness in load balancing uses cookies to keep client connecting to the same server)
             * Classic Load Balancer - HTTP, HTTPS, TCP
                 * Provides a static DNS name we can use in our application.
+                * Cross-Zone Load Balancing - enabled by default thru console, CLI/API disables it by default.
+No Charges for inter AZ data.
             * Application Load Balancer (ALB) - HTTP, HTTPS, Websocket.
                 * Can route based on URL, hostname, Query String and fits well with docker.
-                * Comes with Cross-Zone Load Balancing on by default with no charges for inter AZ data
+                * Cross-Zone Load Balancing - on by default with no charges for inter AZ data
                 * Target groups can be Ec2 instances, Ip Addresses, or Lambda Functions
                 * Provides a static DNS name we can use in our application.
                 * need to use the "X-Forwarded-For" header to get originating IP address of traffic.